Encrypt Drives Using LUKS on Oracle Linux

 • non-dictionary based word

-Important: Be sure to remember the password typed as it will be used later.
+Important: Be sure to remember the password typed as you'll use it later.

 Example Output: